MicrosoftDocs/customer-insights/topics/preview/delete-export-signal-data.md

 ### Tag and update signal properties

-PII data is tagged on a signal property level.
+EUII data is tagged on a signal property level.
 You'll first need to tag the properties being considered for deletion or export.

 To tag a signal property as containing personal information, follow these steps.